dbermond/screencast/README.md

 - Options usage notes:
     - The default setting will be used for any option that is not specified.
 You do not need to specify an option if you want to use its default value.
     - Long options can be used with spaces or an equal sign (`=`).
 For example, `--fade in` is the same as `--fade=in`.
     - Short options cannot be combined in UNIX style.
-For example, `$ screencast -unx 60` cannot be used and should be entered as `$ screencast -u -n -x 60`.
+For example, `$ screencast -unx60` cannot be used and should be entered as `$ screencast -u -n -x 60`.

 #### `-s, --size=NxN`